Near-horizon gravitational perturbations of rotating black holes

 The particle crosses the \gls{BH} horizon at $v = 0$.
 Visually from Fig.~\ref{fig:Waveform_hor}, we see that the shear perturbation ``rings down'' for $v > 0$.
 This suggests that \glspl{QNM} are excited.
 Physically, it is hardly surprising that the \gls{BH} oscillates at those characteristic frequencies to get rid of the perturbation.
 In fact, the excitation of \glspl{QNM} at the horizon has been reported in literature studying numerical relativity simulations \cite{Mourier:2020mwa, Khera:2023oyf}.

 We confirm that \glspl{QNM} are indeed excited by performing a fit with the gravitational \glspl{QNM} for a nonrotating \gls{BH} (with $\ell = 2$) on the shear waveform in Fig.~\ref{fig:Waveform_hor}, from $v = 0M$ to $v = 100M$ using \texttt{qnmfits} \cite{MaganaZertuche:2025bua}.
-The best-fit result is shown in Fig.~\ref{fig:QNM_fit}, where the fit includes up to the seventh overtone and achieves a mismatch $\mathcal{M}$, defined in Ref.~\cite{MaganaZertuche:2025bua}, of $3.32\times 10^{-9}$.
+A fit of the waveform that includes up to the third overtone is shown in Fig.~\ref{fig:QNM_fit}, where it achieves a mismatch $\mathcal{M}$, defined in Ref.~\cite{MaganaZertuche:2025bua}, of $1.22\times 10^{-8}$.
 Note that the mass and the spin parameter are fixed to $M = 1$ and $a/M = 0$, respectively.
 The free parameters during the fitting are therefore only the amplitudes for each of the \glspl{QNM}.
-As a simple check for potential overfitting, we repeat the fitting including up to the $n_{\rm max}$-th overtone, for $n_{\rm max} = 0$ to $n_{\rm max} = 7$.
+As a simple check, we repeat the fitting including up to the $n_{\rm max}$th overtone, for $n_{\rm max} = 0$ to $n_{\rm max} = 7$.
 The values for the mismatch $\mathcal{M}$ as a function of $n_{\rm max}$ are tabulated in Table~\ref{tab:Mismatch}.
-We find that the fundamental mode alone (i.e., $n_{\rm max} = 0$) is not enough to fit the shear waveform, and more overtones are necessary to achieve a low mismatch.
+Despite the $n_{\rm max} = 7$ fit having the lowest mismatch among those tested, we find that we cannot reliably extract the \gls{QNM} amplitudes beyond the third overtone \footnote{These kind of behaviors are not surprising and have been reported in, for example, Refs.~\cite{Forteza:2021wfq, Baibhav:2023clw}.}.
+In addition, we find that the fundamental mode alone (i.e., $n_{\rm max} = 0$) is not enough to fit the shear waveform, and more overtones are necessary to extract its amplitude robustly (refer to the \SM{} for more details).

 \lettersection{Horizon fluxes for extreme mass-ratio inspirals} Another application of the \gls{GSN} formalism is to compute near-horizon gravitational perturbations due to \glspl{EMRI}.
-Most literature, such as Refs.~\cite{OSullivan:2014ywd, OSullivan:2015lni}, uses the Teukolsky-Starobinsky identities \cite{Starobinskil:1974nkd, Teukolsky:1974yv} to convert $\psi_4$ with a $s = -2$ source term into $\psi_0$.
+Most literature, such as Refs.~\cite{OSullivan:2014ywd, OSullivan:2015lni}, uses the \gls{TS} identities \cite{Starobinskil:1974nkd, Teukolsky:1974yv} to convert $\psi_4$ with a $s = -2$ source term into $\psi_0$.
 This is valid because the Teukolsky source term vanishes at the \gls{BH} horizon for these bound inspiral orbits.
 Here with the \gls{GSN} formalism, we compute \emph{directly} $\psi_0$ with a $s = +2$ source term and then its derived quantities such as the energy flux down the horizon.